Squad breakdown: Brisbane Heat Supercoach BBL14 preview

 BBL

-After years of struggles, the defending champions Brisbane have become a powerhouse of the Big Bash over the past two seasons.
+After years of struggles, the defending champions Brisbane have become a powerhouse of the Big Bash over the past 2 seasons.

 They claimed the crown in last year’s campaign, after finishing runner up to Perth in BBL12.